Have bad credit and want to help pay for college? See what’s available.

 Additionally—and especially if your student has a compelling personal story—you may find crowdfunding is worth a closer look.
 While there’s no guarantee your child will receive all the funding needed, crowdfunding can be a potential income source to defray the cost of attendance without having to deal with private loan applications and credit checks.
 For example, when Sarah Lawrence alum Thomas Speta had a drastic and last-minute change in his financial circumstances halfway through his sophomore year, he used crowdfunding to quickly cover his college expenses for the remainder of the semester.
 He was then able to work with the Sarah Lawrence financial aid office to put together a more advantageous package for his upperclassman years.

-But if you or your student do decide to go the private student loan route, know your options and compare lenders to make sure you’re getting the most advantageous terms for your circumstances.
+If you or your student do decide to go the private student loan route, know your options and compare lenders to make sure you’re getting the most advantageous terms for your circumstances.
 As a good place to start your research, NerdWallet has a handy comparison of six private student loan lenders.
 Your local credit union or community bank may also have decent offerings—and be willing to work with you despite bad credit.